How to police your boundaries without raising hackles

 But that’s still a poor man’s way of getting the behavior you do want!

 Another ‘trick’ they came up with was to disassociate the correction from you - getting the ‘environment’ to deliver the correction.
-In hindsight, that makes for creating an anxious animal - losing trust that they’re safe as their environment might lash out unexpectedly.
+In hindsight, that makes for creating an anxious animal - losing trust that they’re safe wherever they may be, as their environment might lash out unexpectedly.

 Why are these a problem?

 Because there’s no learning for the “correctee”.
-And the motivation to do the behavior isn’t changed.
+And their motivation to do the behavior hasn’t changed.

 Well, actually, there is learning and motivation.